vizdata-f21/project-2-viz_biz/write-up/README.md

 In the original piece, there are three rows of text (top, middle, and bottom).
 Our goal with this feature of the piece was to allow the user to change what the text displays (the actual words), the size of the text, and the color of the text.
-We used three `textInput()` Shiny widgets to control what was displayed in the three rows of text, a `sliderInput()` Shiny widget to control the size of the text, and a `colorInput()` Shiny widget to control the color of the text.
-All three types of inputs were used to set visual properties in the ggplot visualization via `geom_label`.
+We used three `textInput()`s to control what was displayed in the three rows of text, a `sliderInput()` to control the size of the text, and a `colorInput()` to control the color of the text.
+All three types of inputs were used to set visual properties in the ggplot visualizationnvia `geom_label`.

 **Border/Labels**

-Kruger's piece, and many other pieces created by Kruger, contained a border around the print as well as colored bars behind the text (which make the text standout).
-For the recreated visualization, we wanted the user to be able to change the color and size of the border, as well as the color of the labels.
-To accomplish this, we used a `sliderInput()` Shiny widget to control the size of the border and a `colorInput()` Shiny widget to control the color of the border and background labels.
-The input for border color and label color was the same so the two parts of the visualization would be the same color (like in Kruger's original work).
+For the recreated visualization, we wanted the user to be able to change the color and size of the border, and the color of the labels, both elements that help to make Kruger's piece stand out.
+To accomplish this, we used a `sliderInput()` to control the size of the border and a `colorInput()` to control the color of the border and background labels.
+The input for border color and label color was the same so the two parts of the visualization would be the same color, as they are in Kruger's original work.
 Both inputs were used to set visual properties in the ggplot visualization via `geom_rect`.
-The reactive dimension variables (which were created from the reactive link variable) were integral components in specifying the location of the border around the image, as well as the location of the labels (and text) on the image.
+The reactive image dimension variables (which were created from the reactive link variable) were integral components in specifying the location of the border around the image, as well as the location of the labels (and text) on the image.

 **Background Image/Image Link**

 The original piece uses a black-and-white portrait as a backdrop.
 For the recreated visualization, our objective was to allow the user to change this image by pasting an image address into a text input.
 The visualization would then dynamically change to have the new image be the backdrop, with all elements being scaled to fit the dimensions of the new image.
 The user would also be able to adjust the brightness, saturation and hue of the image.
-To go about implementing these aspects of the visualization, we used a `textInput()` Shiny widget to access the user-inputted link.
-In the server, the reactive input ‘path’ (which is the variable name for the link) was used to create variables for image dimensions (as mentioned above).
+To go about implementing these aspects of the visualization, we used a `textInput()` to access the user-inputted link.
+In the server, the reactive input ‘path’ (the variable name for the link) was used to create variables for image dimensions (as mentioned above).
 Additionally, the link input was read and used to display the background image via `draw_image`.
-Three `sliderInput()` Shiny widgets were utilized to control the brightness, saturation and hue.
+Three `sliderInput()`s were utilized to control the brightness, saturation and hue.
 The three inputs were used to set visual properties in the ggplot visualization via `image_modulate`.

 ## Discussion